--f indicates the schema file (sch).

-$-{\rm p}$ indicates the port number of the LDAP server.
+- -C -a updates the destination schema. - -f indicates the schema file (sch). - -p indicates the port number of the LDAP server.
 The default port is 389.
 For secure communication, use port 636.
-Secure communication needs an SSL Certificate.

--L indicates a file in DER format containing a server key used for SSL authentication.

-$-\mathrm{s}$ indicates the DNS name or IP address of the LDAP server.
+Secure communication needs an SSL Certificate. - -L indicates a file in DER format containing a server key used for SSL authentication. - -s indicates the DNS name or IP address of the LDAP server.